Selective internal radiation therapy

 - contraindications to angiography:

-Primary and metastatic hepatic malignancies derive 80-100% of their blood supply from the hepatic artery unlike normal liver that receives only 20% from the arterial supply.
+Primary and metastatic hepatic malignancies derive 80-100% of their blood supply from the hepatic artery unlike normal liver that receives only 20% from the arterial supply 1.
 This allows the use of higher doses or internal radiation or chemotherapy than the normal liver can tolerate.

-The transcatheter hepatic artery infusion of radioisotope delivers high doses local intratumoural radiation, while sparing the surrounding healthy liver parenchyma (or at least only a low, tolerable dose).
+The transcatheter hepatic artery infusion of radioisotope delivers high doses local intratumoral radiation, while sparing the surrounding healthy liver parenchyma (or at least only a low, tolerable dose).

-It`s achieved by the intraarterial injection of Yttrium 90 (beta emitter) labelled glass or resin microspheres as an interventional radiology procedure.
-An alternative method is the used of I-131 labelled Lipiodol.
+It is achieved by the intra-arterial injection of yttrium-90 (beta emitter) -labeled glass or resin microspheres as an interventional radiology procedure.
+An alternative method is the used of I-131-labeled Lipiodol.

-- Injection of 99mTc-MAA (macroaggregated albumin) into hepatic artery with followup nuclear medicine scan to determine degree of shunting to lungs and bowel.
+- injection of 99mTc-MAA (macroaggregated albumin) into hepatic artery proper with follow up scintigraphy to determine degree of shunting to lungs and bowel

-- calculation of dose of Y-90 based on body surface area, % tumor volume in liver, liver function and % shunting of spheres to lung.
+- calculation of dose of Y-90 based on body surface area, % tumor volume in liver, liver function and percentage shunting of spheres to lung

-- left and Right lobes of liver usually done on two separate procedures at least 4 weeks apart to insure adequate liver function is maintained and any change in bilirubin, liver enzymes and platelets return to baseline levels.
+- left and right lobes of liver usually done on two separate procedures at least 4 weeks apart to ensure adequate liver function is maintained and any change in bilirubin, liver enzymes and platelets returns to baseline

-- 99mTc-MAA scan after first angiogram to determine extrahepatic shunting.
+- Tc-99m-MAA scan after first angiogram to determine extrahepatic shunting

 - nausea, vomiting, fever, diarrhea and abdominal pain